darwinhang/TweetIt/notes.md

 Damn, this might have been the answer I've been looking for: http://stackoverflow.com/questions/16498877/how-to-wrap-highlighted-text-with-a-span-and-place-a-div-positioned-relative-to

 except, I won't be using jQueryUI and I don't want to highlight the whole selection, just the first word.

+It may be easier to add an empty span in front of the first selected word, rather than surround the word.
+This way I can just remove it when something else is clicked.

+my very slightly modified version: http://jsfiddle.net/zcccqxaq/2

+okay, i found a potential issue with this. the text gets modified when the span is removed.
+That may just be the way the console interprets the activity though, since the layout remains unchanged since whitespace is ignored in HTML.
+I need to go to bed.